pcfgallery/website/_posts/2019-06-29-tree-relationships.md

 demo_gif: /assets/videos/tree.gif
 ---

-A control to display a hierarchy for tags (mapped to a many-to-many relationship) using a treeview.
+A control to display a hierarchy of tags (mapped to a many-to-many relationship) using a treeview.